smirthi21112000/private-docker-registry-helm-chart/README.md

 #Image will be pushed successfully.

-#Now for testing delete the image 10.11.100.86:30005/my-nginx:latest from your local repository and tr to pull it from private docker registry by following commands
+#Now for testing delete the image 10.11.100.86:30005/my-nginx:latest from your local repository and try to pull it from private docker registry by following commands

   $docker pull 10.11.100.86:30005/my-nginx:latest